-RELEASE: Sunday 7:00 p.m.to 8:30 p.m.
-RULES
+Sunday 7:00 p.m.to 8:30 p.m.

-- Poster boards and displays may be up to 16"x20" in size.
-Larger display sizes will need Superintendent's approval prior to judging day. - Workmanship, serviceability and proper function will be judged and therefore all exhibits must be in safe operating order with batteries included where necessary.
-Kits are acceptable. - 3.
-Exhibitors are limited to entering only one class. - Entry tags are to be attached to the projects with a string or fishing line (non-poster projects).
-Posters should have entry tag mounted on the front of the poster within the border. - 5.
+- 3. Workmanship, serviceability and proper function will be judged and therefore all exhibits must be in safe operating order with batteries included where necessary.
+Kits are acceptable. - 4.
+Exhibitors are limited to entering only one class. - 5.
+Entry tags are to be attached to the projects with a string or fishing line (non-poster projects).
+Posters should have entry tag mounted on the front of the poster within the border. - 6.
 Exhibitor grade as of January 1 of the current exhibit year.